gvnwst/fiber-probe-hardware/fiber-probe-arms/v1/fiber-probe-arm-v1-BOM.md

 I create a "taper" by just making a single angled cut from ~the center of the needle end to the outside of the rod about 50% of the way along its length.
 See the file `rubber_stopper_example.SLDPRT` for a (non-scaled) representation of this.

+Alternatively (and what I actually do now, it's so much better) I designed some fixtures which clamp onto the end of the Luer-lock needles and magnetically hold the fiber in place (analogous to products from Thorlabs, Luminos, etc).

-To get the balance of screw tightness and spring restoring force right, I actually use two springs -- one mounted into each dowel pin slot.
+To get the balance of angle adjustment screw screw tightness and spring restoring force right, I actually use two springs -- one mounted into each dowel pin slot.
 You could just find stronger springs.

 ## Bill of Materials